bsccf/Uni-notes/Mechanics structures and materials/Dynamics 1/modeling particle impacts.md

 Although there is a difference between [[modeling particle impacts|oblique impacts]] and [[modeling particle impacts|central impacts]], the equation above works for both... (oblique is just when the [[line of impact]] $\neq$ line of particle motion)

+Some important further considerations when modelling particle collisions:
+- Most constant/